Open Fiber – 5G: the fifth generation of mobile networks

 These are just some of the sectors that will be most affected by the potential integration of the new 5G fibre optic networks which will undoubtedly play a key role in driving the economy and innovation towards the GigabitGigabit The Gigabit is the unit of measurement that represents 1 billion bits and is abbreviated as Gbit or Gb.
 This unit of measurement is often used, together with the megabit and the kilobit, in relation to time (in seconds) for calculating the transmission speed of digital signals, mainly used to calculate the speed of a data download.
 The Gbit/s is currently a widely used unit of measurement to refer to data transmission speed in computer networks.
 Society in the near future.

 Fibre optics and 5G

-The capabilities of 5G technology require an interconnecting grid of high-performance mobile sites that enable this technological evolution; only an extensive infrastructure entirely in optical fiber can satisfactorily meet this need, guaranteeing speed not in megabits but in gigabits per second.
+The capabilities of 5G technology require an interconnecting grid of high-performance mobile sites that enable this technological evolution; only an extensive fibre-optic infrastructure can satisfactorily meet this need, guaranteeing speed not in megabits but in gigabits per second.

 Networks in copper or combinations of fibre optics and copper are not sufficient and would create a bottleneck for the 5G network.

 Open Fiber therefore plays a pivotal role in the development of this ecosystem.